 Jack Fingleton made four in a row.
 But they and others did so later in their careers.
 For that matter, Sunil Gavaskar too.
-To achieve what no batsman in history has done — including the immortals — must be heady for one who celebrated his 22nd birthday (born February 8, 1963) three days after the final Test in Kanpur.
+To achieve what no batsman in history has done—including the immortals—it must be heady for one who celebrated his 22nd birthday (born February 8, 1963) three days after the final Test in Kanpur.

 In Bangalore, the day after the limited-overs international, Muhammad Azhar-ud-din sat in his hotel room, his bags packed, awaiting the transport to take him to the airport.
-He was busy watching tennis on video — John McEnroe v Borg.
+He was busy watching tennis on video—John McEnroe vs. Borg.
 His ‘roomie’ was medium-pace bowler Rajinder Singh Ghai.

 Ghai never sat still.
 He answered the phone, made the tea, and checked the lockers to ensure that nothing was left behind.
 Azharuddin sat watching the screen.
 But he was again all attention when the questions began.
-About his family, he said: I’m the eldest of six, four brothers and two sisters.
+About his family, he said, I’m the eldest of six, four brothers, and two sisters.
 My father is an accounts officer in the Electricity Board and my mother is just a housewife.’
-Nothing very impressive about the background of one who has made two centuries in successive Test matches, one thought.
+There is nothing very impressive about the background of one who has made two centuries in successive Test matches, one thought.

 Muhammad Azhar-ud-din is 5ft 11ins tall.
 He has a bachelor’s degree in commerce and confesses readily: ‘I wasn’t a good student.
 In fact, I am not interested in books of any kind.
 I was lucky to get through my examinations.’
 How did his astonishing cricket career start?
 For one thing, he is clear in his mind that nobody coached him.
 ‘There was a brother (the Silesian type) in school who taught me the basics like he taught so many other boys.